-A motion estimation algorithm is applied to image sequences produced by 9 a horizontally-scanning elastic backscatter lidar.
-The algorithm, a wavelet-10 based optical flow estimator named Typhoon, produces dense two-component 11 vector flow fields that correspond to the apparent motion of microscale aerosol 12 features.
-To validate the efficacy of this approach for the remote measure-13 ment of wind fields in the lower atmosphere, an experiment was conducted 14 in Chico, California, in 2013 and 2014.
-The flow fields, estimated every 15 17 s, were compared with measurements from an independent Doppler li-16 dar.
-Time-series of wind speed and direction, statistical assessment of the 17 10-min averages and examples of wind fields are presented.
-The comparison 18 of 10-min averages at 100 m AGL reveals excellent correlations between esti-19 mates from the Typhoon algorithm and measurements from the Doppler lidar.
-20 Power spectra and spectral transfer functions are computed to characterize the 21 filtering effects of the algorithm in the spatial domain.
-22
+A motion estimation algorithm was applied to image sequences produced by a horizontally scanning elastic backscatter lidar.
+The algorithm, a wavelet-based optical flow estimator named Typhoon, produces dense two-component vector flow fields that correspond to the apparent motion of microscale aerosol features.
+To validate the efficacy of this approach for the remote measurement of wind fields in the lower atmosphere, an experiment was conducted in Chico, California, in 2013 and 2014.
+The flow fields, estimated every 17 s, were compared with measurements from an independent Doppler lidar.
+Time series of wind speed and direction, statistical assessment of the 10-min averages, and examples of wind fields are presented.
+The comparison of 10-min averages at 100 m AGL reveals excellent correlations between estimates from the Typhoon algorithm and measurements from the Doppler lidar.
+Power spectra and spectral transfer functions are computed to estimate the filtering effects of the algorithm in the spatial domain.

-23 1.
-Introduction
+1. Introduction

-Motion estimation is a branch in the field of computer vision that develops algorithms to deter-24 mine the apparent movement of objects in sequences of digital images.
-Since the seminal paper 25 by Horn and Schunck (1981), the applications of these numerical methods have become numer-26 ous; they play key roles in the success of many modern technologies including bioinformatics, 27 video compression and machine vision.
-These techniques are also commonly found in experimen-28 tal fluid dynamics, applied for example to particle image velocimetry (PIV) (Adrian 2005).
-In 29 contrast to in-situ measurements which are inherently restricted to a single point of space, motion 30 estimation methods are non-intrusive and provide fields or volumes of velocity vectors and thus 31 offer a broader perspective of the flow.
-32
+Motion estimation is a branch in the field of computer vision that develops algorithms to determine the apparent movement of objects in sequences of digital images.
+Since the seminal paper by Horn and Schunck (1981), the applications of these numerical methods have become numerous; they play key roles in the success of many modern technologies, including bioinformatics, video compression, and machine vision.
+These techniques are also commonly found in experimental fluid dynamics, applied, for example, to particle image velocimetry (PIV) (Adrian 2005).
+In contrast to in situ measurements, which are inherently restricted to a single point of space, motion estimation methods are nonintrusive and provide fields or volumes of velocity vectors and thus offer a broader perspective of the flow.